• Skip to main content

 by Candace Sampson

 Is Tahiti good for families?
-It’s a question many parents ask and with good reason.
-The Islands of Tahiti are not a quick trip from anywhere on the globe.
-In addition, even with the strictest of budgets, it’s still going to cost you more than your typical family vacation.
+It’s a question many parents ask, and with good reason.
+The Islands of Tahiti are not a quick trip from anywhere on the globe, and even with the strictest of budgets, it’s still going to cost you more than your typical family vacation.
 I’ve been to the Islands of Tahiti twice now, and I can confirm that not only is Tahiti good for families, it should be ranked high above your planned trip to any theme park.
 Here’s why.

 Tahiti Good for Families, Moorea, what to do on Moorea with Kids, Captain Taina Tours